Alkonost

-The Alkonost is a legendary woman-headed bird in East Slavic folklore.
-Alkonost is more likely an individual character, as was noted in some legends about this bird.
+The Alkonost (Алконост) is a legendary woman-headed bird in Russian folklore, related to the Sirin.

-Folklore

-The name of the Alkonost came from a Greek demigoddess whose name was Alcyone.
-In Greek mythology, Alcyone was transformed by the gods into a kingfisher.
+Origins and name

+It possibly originated from Xrafstar in Persian folklore.

+Description

+The Alkonost is often seen as the foil to another bird woman, the Sirin.
+They are consistently depicted together.
+The Alkonost often symbolizes positive things like happiness and paradise, while the Sirin tends to symbolize negative forces like natural disasters and misfortune.
+Both creatures are associated with foretelling or causing death.
+The Alkonost, along with many other mythological bird human hybrids, is said to live in Rai, where the dead live.

-Alkonost makes amazingly beautiful sounds, and those who hear these sounds forget everything they know and want nothing more ever again.
-She lives in the underworld with her counterpart, the Sirin.
+The Alkonost sings beautiful songs, and those who hear these songs forget everything they know and want nothing more ever again.
 The Alkonost lays her eggs on a beach and then rolls them into the sea.
-When the Alkonost's eggs hatch, a thunderstorm sets in and the sea becomes so rough that it becomes impossible to traverse.
-She is also the sister of other birds from Slavic mythology, such as Rarog and Stratim.
+During the time when the eggs are in the ocean, there are no storms or disasters.
+However, when the eggs hatch, the hatching causes very violent storms.

+The Alkonost became a popular figure when Christianity was introduced in Russia, as the Alkonost was believed to be a messenger from God meant to take away the pain of hardship.
+Alternately, the Alkonost was used to represent the human soul ascending to Heaven.

-According to folk tales, at the morning of the Apple Feast of the Saviour day, Sirin flies into the apple orchard and cries sadly.
+According to folk tales, on the morning of the Apple Feast of the Saviour, the Sirin flies into the apple orchard and cries sadly.
 In the afternoon, the Alkonost flies to this place, beginning to rejoice and laugh.
-Alkonost brushes dew from her wings, granting healing powers to all fruits on the tree she is sitting on.
+The Alkonost brushes dew from her wings, granting healing powers to all fruits on the tree she is sitting on.